 Metrics quickstart

-This section describes how to enable metrics reporting on the Policy Server.
+This section documents how to enable metrics reporting on the Policy Server.

 Before continuing, make sure you completed the previous OpenTelemetry section of this book.
-It is required for this section to work correctly.
+You need it for this section to work correctly.

-We are going to use Prometheus to scrape metrics exposed by the Policy Server.
+You use Prometheus to collect metrics exposed by the Policy Server.

 Install Prometheus

-We will use the Prometheus Operator, that allows us to define Prometheus' Targets intuitively.
+You use the Prometheus Operator, that lets define Prometheus' targets.

 There are many ways to install and set up Prometheus.
-For ease of deployment, we will use the Prometheus community Helm chart.
+For ease of deployment, you should use the Prometheus community Helm chart.

-In our case, we are adding a ServiceMonitor targeting the kubewarden
+In your case, you are adding a ServiceMonitor targeting the kubewarden

 namespace for services that